realbillbao/Titan-CV-Agent-Executor/README.md

 LLM Response Preprocess - Deserialize: Try to deserialize the string output by LLM into a usable data format.
 Resolve Step Input / Output.

-LLM Response Preprocess - Json Repair: When JSON is incomplete or has a few syntax errors, you can try to repair it.
+LLM Response Preprocess - JSON Repair: When JSON is incomplete or has a few syntax errors, you can try to repair it.

 From then on, we got a relatively clean workflow plan that can be used directly as a Workflow.